blockfirm/pine-notification-service/README.md

 4. Open `src/config.js`
 5. Enter your key credentials (key path, key ID, and team ID) in `apn.token`
 6. Enter your app's bundle ID in `apn.bundleId`
+7. Generate a key pair for authentication:
+    ```
+    $ mkdir certs
+    $ ssh-keygen -t rsa -b 4096 -m PEM -f certs/private.key
+    $ openssl rsa -in certs/private.key -pubout -outform PEM -out certs/public.key
+    ```

+    **Note:** Only the public key should be deployed to the server.
 7. Start the API server in development mode:
     ```
     $ npm run dev